-8. Raise the stabilizer jacks to their upright position.
-Insert crank and turn counter-clockwise until jack is tight, then turn crank an additional 1/8 of a turn (snug tight).
+- 7. Raise the stabilizer jacks (Fig. 3-5) to their upright position.
+Insert the crank and turn counterclockwise until the jack is tight, then turn the crank an additional 1/8 of a turn (snug tight). - 8.
+Unfasten Velcro bed flaps.

-CAUTION: DO NOT push beds or slideout in until ALL Velcro is detached.
-Push bed and slideout in COMPLETELY before beginning to lower roof.
-Failure to push in beds and slideout completely BEFORE lowering roof can damage tent components.
+CAUTION: DO NOT push bed in until ALL Velcro is detached.
+Push bed in COMPLETELY before beginning to lower roof.
+Failure to push the bed in completely BEFORE lowering roof can damage tent components.
 Your Jayco Limited Warranty does not cover this damage.